VVander/RPIPs-old/RPIP-1.md

 # History

-This document was dThiserived heavily from Ethereum's EIP-1 written by [Martin Becze](mailto:mb@ethereum.org), [Hudson Jameson](mailto:hudson@ethereum.org), et al. which is in turn derived from Bitcoin’s BIP-0001 written by Amir Taaki which in turn was derived from Python’s PEP-0001.
+This document was derived heavily from Ethereum's EIP-1 written by [Martin Becze](mailto:mb@ethereum.org), [Hudson Jameson](mailto:hudson@ethereum.org), et al. which is in turn derived from Bitcoin’s BIP-0001 written by Amir Taaki which in turn was derived from Python’s PEP-0001.
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Rocket Pool Improvement Process, and should not be bothered with technical questions specific to Rocket Pool or the RPIP.
 Please direct all comments to the RPIP editors.

 # Copyright